amygori/kb/student-guidelines/getting-help.md

 You can always ask us general questions, following up on what we've covered in class, or anything else you've encountered and want to know more about.

-Before you ask us a question, be sure you've worked through the steps covered in [Assignments](assignments.md).
+Before you ask us a question about a specific code problem, be sure you've worked through the steps covered in [Assignments](assignments.md).
 But don't keep struggling in silence if you're really stuck.
 If you've struggled for 30 minutes and haven't made any progress, it's probably time to talk to an instructor.

- When you come to us with a question about code you're stuck on, we'll want to talk about the following:
+ When you come to us with a question about code you're stuck on, we'll want you to talk about the following:
-- What is the problem you are seeing?
-It's helpful to be able to ask this as precisely as you can.
+- What's the problem you are seeing?
+It's helpful to be able to ask your question as precisely as you can.
 - What have you already tried?
 What results did you get?
 - What did you learn when you Googled this?

 ### Rubber Ducking 🐥

 [Rubber duck debugging](https://en.wikipedia.org/wiki/Rubber_duck_debugging) is a real technique!
 When you are stuck on something, sometimes all you need is to talk through the issue out loud.
 For this, you don't even need a real person -- you just need a listener.
 A rubber duck could do it!

 In practice we often end up using another person as a rubber duck, and it's just a thing we developers do for each other.
 Know that you will at different times be a rubber duck and need a rubber duck!